quianatulloch/HTTP-Servers/README.md

 HTTP URIs imply a port number of **80**, whereas HTTPS URIs imply a port number of **443**.
 All of the network traffic that computers send and receive is split up into messages called **packets**.
 Each packet has the IP addresses of the computer that sent it, and the computer that receives it.
 Port numbers distinguish *programs* on computers.

+## HTTP GET Request

+"GET /readme.png HTTP/1.1" - Text of the request line that the browser sent to the server.
+**GET** is the method or **HTTP verb** being used; says what kind of request is being made.
+GET is the verb that clients use when they want a server to send a resource (web page or image).

+/readme.png - the path of the resource being reuqested

+HTTP/1.1 - protocol of the request; the dialect of HTTP it's speaking in and this is the most common version